-- Happily Married: Belle marries a kindhearted man and has many children.
+- Happily Married: After leaving Scrooge, Belle marries a kindhearted man and has many children.
+Bob and Mrs. Cratchit, Fred and his wife, and Mr. and Mrs. Fezziwig are also examples.

 - Happy Dance: Scrooge dances around his room in delirious happiness once he realizes he still has time to change his life and avoid all the misery he would otherwise have caused.

 - Inspirationally Disadvantaged: Tiny Tim is the kind that exists to be a shining example of virtue and then die, although Scrooge's change of heart saved him from the second half of that.

 - I Want My Beloved to Be Happy: One of Belle's reasons for leaving Scrooge.
 She realizes that the now-mercenary Scrooge will regret marrying a girl without fortune.

 - Kick the Dog: The exchange between Scrooge and Tiny Tim at the beginning of the film:Tiny Tim: [as Scrooge comes out of the office into the freezing cold] Merry Christmas, Mr Scrooge!